 Tax Incentive for Investors in VC Funds that Target Virginia Companies

 NVTC successfully supported legislation sponsored by Del.
-Nick Rush (HB 2074) which allows investors in qualified venture capital funds to deduct any income earned through their investment, including carried interest, if the venture capital fund invests a majority of its capital in Virginia businesses.
+Nick Rush (BH2074) which allows investors in qualified venture capital funds to deduct any income earned through their investment, including carried interest, if the venture capital fund invests a majority of its capital in Virginia businesses.

-HB 2074 passed the General Assembly and has been sent to the Governor McAuliffe for review and action.
+HB 2074 passed the General Assembly and has been signed by Governor McAuliffe.